lulu-mit-sahne/english/content/posts/Hobby.md

 tags: ["director"]
 ---

-For the SWR-Landesschau and the [SWR-Heimat Instagramkanal](https://www. instagram. com/swr_heimat_bw/?hl=de) several short portraits of people with extraordinary hobbies have been created.
+For the SWR-Landesschau and the <a href="https://www.instagram.com/swr_heimat_bw/?hl=de" target="_blank">SWR-Heimat Instagramkanal</a>  several short portraits of people with extraordinary hobbies have been created.

 {{< youtube AvoXEnUqMZo >}}